ddxv/mobile-network-traffic/README.md

 =====================

-Notes and how to for capturing HTTP traffic from mobile devices for security analysis and advertising ops.
+## Waydroid VM & mitmproxy Setup Notes

-## VM & mitmproxy Setup Notes
+Waydroid and mitmproxy are the two main tools you will use.
+Waydroid is an emulator for Android on Linux and will need a variety of custom software installed in it to make it work.

 - [Waydroid](https://docs.waydro.id/usage/install-on-desktops): Android Emulator for Linux
 - [Waydroid Transparent Proxy](https://docs.mitmproxy.org/stable/howto-transparent/)